EliseWindbloom/VMD-Automatic-Lip-Synchronization/README_Python.md

 4. Unzip ffmpeg and copy "ffmpeg.exe" from "ffmpeg-2024-05-15-git-7b47099bc0-essentials_build\bin\" folder to "VMD-Automatic-Lip-Synchronization" folder.
 It should now be in the same folder as the au3 file.

-5. Unzip Autoit and run "autoit-v3-setup.exe" and go through the wizard to install.
+5. Run the python exe and go through the wizard to install python.

 6. Run "UVR_v*_setup*.exe" and go through the wizard to install Ultimate Vocal Remover.